Hospital staff safety & duress

 Act fast & improve safety with confidence

-Confidently know you are doing the most to help keep your staff safe with a duress solution that offers a complete with a full incident management suite.
+Confidently know you are doing the most to help keep your staff safe with a duress solution that offers a complete full incident management suite.
 Seamlessly integrated with existing communication systems to notify the closest responders ensuring a rapid response.
 Forensic reporting enables you to improve your response and processes over time with historical event insights and maintain compliance with regulatory agencies for proactive workplace violence planning.

 Alert responders quickly